sendgrid/docs/source/API_Reference/Template_Engine_API/index.md

 Accept Header
 {% endanchor %}

 The API provides JSON responses.
-This header is not currently required, though it may be required in the future.
-If not set, the API will use application/json.
+The accept header is not currently required, though it may be required in the future.
+If not set, the API will use `application/json`.

 {% codeblock lang:http %}
 GET https://api.sendgrid.net/v3/endpoint HTTP/1.1